Gun Shop Inside Greenwood Village Home At Center Of Neighborhood Dispute

 “We really want to make sure that we don’t become a safe haven because our rules are too relaxed,” she said.

-Those concerned neighbors presented council with a petition calling for a ban of residential gun sales but the topic has not been put on any official agenda.
+Those concerned neighbors presented the council with a petition calling for a ban of residential gun sales, but the topic has not been put on any official agenda.